ApeWorX/ape-hardhat/README.md

 Otherwise, it defaults to the default mainnet provider plugin.
 You can also specify a ``block_number``.

+**NOTE**: Make sure you have the upstream provider plugin installed for ape.

 Hardhat deployments are disabled for forks for performance reasons.
 If you want your contract deployments to run on your fork, you can set ``no_deploy`` to ``False`` in your config: